JordanSantiagoYT/FNF-PsychEngine-NoBotplayLag/README.md

 **WARNING: SET HXCODEC TO 2.5.1 TO FIX CRASHES WITH EXTRA KEYS WITH LUA SCRIPTS**

-# FEATRUES IN JS ENGINE:
+# FEATURES IN JS ENGINE:
 This fork of psych engine 0.6.3 has lots of features, even more than OS ENGINE!

 The engine: